 Sergeant Michael Satter, Deputy Director, Kansas City Regional Fusion Center, Kansas City Missouri Police Department

-His leadership and persistence to improve private-sector outreach led to his selection as a member of the National Fusion Center Association’s Executive Board and an April 2022 appointment as co-chair for the Central Region, where he directly represents 16 of the 80 fusion centers in the national network.
+His leadership and persistence to improve private-sector outreach helped lead to his selection as a member of the National Fusion Center Association’s Executive Board and an April 2022 appointment as co-chair for the Central Region, where he directly represents 16 of the 80 fusion centers in the national network.
 In 2022, Satter delivered multiple educational presentations at the federal, local, and private partnership levels.
 He served as a keynote presenter and trainer at the National Fusion Center Association Annual Training Event and the National Homeland Security Conference to educate and share best practices for improving information sharing and educational initiatives for private-sector partners to improve threat reporting and assessment.
 Satter took the lead to engage with private, local, state, and federal agencies to capture accurate regional data.
-He led the analysis on, and syntheses of, information that led to Kansas City’s metropolitan area being awarded the federal designation as an Urban Area Security Initiative (UASI) city in 2022.
+He helped review the analysis on, and syntheses of, information that led to Kansas City’s metropolitan area being awarded the federal designation as an Urban Area Security Initiative (UASI) city in 2022.
 Satter is a recognized principal contributor for protection and resiliency planning in the multi-state (Missouri and Kansas) region.
-He served on several regional committees such as the Mid-America Regional Council and Regional Homeland Security Coordinating Councils, including key participation on regional bio/agriculture meetings to facilitate private and public understanding of threats, risks, and consequences.
+He served on several regional committees such as the Mid-America Regional Council’s Regional Homeland Security Coordinating Committee, including key participation on regional terrorism and bio/agriculture meetings to facilitate private and public understanding of threats, risks, and consequences.
 His insights were instrumental in these committees developing threat mitigation strategies and plans.
 Satter skillfully championed outreach and engagements with large private-sector lifeline critical infrastructure organizations in the region.
 Through his outreach, Satter facilitated discussion, planning, and information sharing that enhanced the protection level and resiliency of these large private organizations.
-He served as the lead municipal anti-terror outreach coordinator with the siting and security development of the largest data center in the U.S. owned by Meta.
+He served as the lead municipal anti-terror outreach coordinator with the siting and security development of the future largest data center in the U.S. owned by Meta.
 He provided key outreach and collaboration between Kansas City and private stakeholders to include the NFL for the 2023 NFL Draft.
 He facilitated private, local, and federal engagement, outreach and information sharing with critical infrastructure stakeholders such as Evergy energy and AT&T communications.